 A few days ago, I was invited by dear Kirstin to a challenge on Instagram.
 I should post some fun facts about myself and I thought that I could do that on my blog as well.
 So, you could learn something more about me.
 A little behind the scenes look at the person who launched Food-Lifestyle-Facts, Rosa Lazić.
 A few facts about me!
-Also, Kristin recently interviewed me on her blog about my diet and way of life – sorry, just in the German language available.
-My first interview and I’m a little bit proud of it! 😉
+Plus, Kristin recently interviewed me on her blog about my diet and way of life – sorry, just in the German language available.
+My very first interview and I’m a little bit proud of it! 😉

 But enough beating about the bush, here are the facts about me!